 "Me neither," Emily agreed fullheartedly, wrapping her arms around her legs while watching Julia warily.

 Julia couldn't hide the smirk of agreement that followed.
 At last, they had found something they could agree with.
 Julia knew that there were still major differences between the two of them.
 But, that hadn't stopped her from making sure that she looked out for Emily.
 And, Emily looked out for her.
+The dynamic between them might have seemed strange to most people, but Julia found herself appreciating the fact that someone looked out for her other than her parents.
+Looking out for one another had given Julia the chance to figure out that she shouldn't be so quick to judge someone based off their appearance.

-Two years later and they were still kicking it with their Christian concerts and goofing off whenever they had the chance.
+Two years later, and they were still kicking it with their Christian concerts and goofing off whenever they had the chance.
 It wasn't until Emily had started taking Theory classes that her life had begun to change.
 Julia had noticed that something was wrong when she mentioned that she had a paper to write.
 A very difficult paper that would likely end in failure.

 When Julia had asked what the paper was based off of, she'd almost laughed.
 Alternate dimensions and other worlds in existence was definitely laughable.
 Though, if she were to wake up randomly in some dimension, she would mind waking up in the world of Star Trek.
 She was in love with the Reboot series, and of course, her favorite character happened to be Bones of all people.
+She could still remember the way Emily would either ignore her or yell at her whenever she would bring the subject up.

 Unfortunately, life never worked out the way she or Emily would like.
 Julia had received the shock of her life when Emily seemed to vanish from existence.
 The media had gone crazy over her story, and, the FBI had investigated her first.
 When nothing came up, people eventually began to forget.
 Life moved on over the next couple of years, and, Julia frowned as she realized that Emily's family had treated the whole thing like it was nothing.